ferrocene/ferrocene/src/ownership-and-deconstruction.rst

 .. rubric:: Legality Rules

 :dp:`fls_e7ucq87s806d`
-:t:`Destruction` is the process of recovering resources associated with an :t:`object` as it goes out of scope.
+:t:`Destruction` is the process of recovering resources associated with a :t:`value` as it goes out of scope.

 .. _fls_u2mzjgiwbkz0: